Compose your music experience

 Music has long been an important part of student life at Beloit College.
 As evidence, consider the Folk ‘n’ Blues Festival, organized annually by students for over 50 years, and the iconic C-Haus, founded in the early 1970s and host to an active lineup of live music.

-Today, opportunities to experiment with music are also nurtured at the college’s Maple Street Recording Studio and TV & Media Lab, while the music department offers a rich array of courses, including lessons and ensembles, for both majors and non-majors.
+Today, opportunities to experiment with music are also nurtured at the college’s Maple Tree Recording Studio and TV & Media Lab, while the music department offers a rich array of courses, including lessons and ensembles, for both majors and non-majors.

 No wonder the music department’s tagline is “Connect music to your life.”